daniel2mush/school-dashboard/README.md

 - Prisma-backed PostgreSQL database with migrations
 - School settings, reports, announcements, attendance, and grade management
 - Frontend dashboard with state management, forms, charts, and internationalization

+## Who this helps

+- Admins can manage users, school settings, and overall system data
+- Teachers can view assigned programs, submit grades, track attendance, and upload materials
+- Students can see which subjects to study, review announcements, and follow their learning progress
+- Schools can keep records organized, searchable, and available over time

+## Contributing

+If you want to help improve the project:

+1. Fork the repository
+2. Clone your fork locally
+3. Install dependencies in both `backend/` and `frontend/`
+4. Run the app and verify your changes
+5. Open a pull request with a clear description of your improvement

+Contributions are welcome for bug fixes, feature enhancements, translations, and documentation.

 ## Tech stack